Introduction to Multi-Armed Bandits: Repeated hidden exploration

 \end{itemize} \end{theorem}

-Part (a) is obvious, and part (c) immediately follows from part (b).
-For part (b), it is essential that the expected reward in ``exploitation" is at least as large as that in ``exploration" for the same round.
-The proof relies on Wald's identity, see Exercise~\ref{BIC:ex:reduction-perf}.
+\begin{proof}[Proof Sketch] Part (a) is obvious.
+Part (c) trivially follows from part (b).
+The proof of part (b) invokes Wald's identify and the fact that the expected reward in ``exploitation" is at least as large as in ``exploration" for the same round. \end{proof}

-\begin{remark} The Bayesian regret of our BIC algorithm increases, compared to \ALG, by additive and multiplicative factors that are determined by the prior.
-So, we match the optimal bounds on Bayesian regret --- for any given instance of Bayesian bandits, if \ALG is chosen as an optimal algorithm for this problem instance --- but only up to prior-dependent constants.
-These constants can be arbitrarily large, depending on the prior, and can be interpreted as the ``price" for achieving BIC. \end{remark}

-\sectionBibNotes Bandit algorithms interact with self-interested agents in a number of applications.
-The technical models vary widely, depending on how the agents come into the picture.
-One key distinction is which aspects of the model are directly affected by the agents: \eg the agents may choose which arm to pull (in incentivized exploration), which bid to report (in an auction), or how to respond to an offer (in contract design).
-We survey the literature on incentivized exploration in some detail, and touch upon several other lines of work.